adamhutchings/adamhutchings/README.md

 ## Non-programming info
 I'm an 18 year old college freshman in the United States.
-Outside of programming, I like linguistics, math, and cooking.
-I'm at [Case](https://case.edu) studying computer science and mathematics.
+Outside of programming, I like linguistics, math, music, and cooking.
+I'm at [Case Western Reserve University](https://case.edu) studying computer science and mathematics.

 ## My programming history
 I got into programming through my local robotics team in late 2019, doing Python, and since